 As Randstad’s CEO, I try to foster this purpose of living and constantly talk about our five core values - to know, serve, trust, simultaneous promotion of all interests, and seek perfection - and by creating an environment that promotes the creation and sharing of Meaningful Moments.

 This can be as simple as commenting on a workplace post when a Randstad team member receives a promotion.
 Anytime I speak to someone within the company, I also strive to have an interaction that is transparent and honest.

 These meaningful moments, however small, amount to a powerful employee experience tool.

 communicating your employee experience.

-Organisations that empower their people to share their experience on a personal level will reap brand dividends.
-We can see this return of investment as more than three-quarters of the Australians taking part in our research believe that a positive employee experience increased brand perception.
+Organisations that empower their people to share their experiences on a personal level will reap brand dividends.
+We can see this return on investment as more than three-quarters of the Australians taking part in our research believe that a positive employee experience increased brand perception.